 - Saturday, Sunday and Bank Holiday – free fare

-These same concessions apply to some Flexible Transport services in Cheshire East and journeys on bus services going into Wales providing the journey starts or ends in Cheshire East or Cheshire West and Chester.
+These same concessions apply to some Flexible Transport services in Cheshire East and journeys on bus services going into Wales providing the journey starts or ends in Cheshire East.

 In the rest of England:

 - Monday - Friday between 9.30 - last bus - free fare